Lesson video

 Hello and welcome to today's lesson.

-My name is Ms. Holland and we have got a packed lesson today, we've got so much to get through and some really exciting art to create, so let's get started.
+We've got so much to get through and some really exciting art to create.

-Our keywords are discipline, and a discipline is an artistic practise which has its own techniques and materials.
+Our keywords are discipline, and a discipline is an artistic practice which has its own techniques and materials.

 Popular culture, which includes things such as social media, video games, music, food, things that people enjoy in everyday life.